Christopher Luxon: Early life

 Christopher Mark Luxon was born in Christchurch on 19 July 1970, to a Roman Catholic family of Irish, Scottish and English descent.
-He lived in Christchurch until the age of seven, when his family moved to Howick in Auckland.
-His father, Graham Luxon, worked for Johnson & Johnson as a sales executive and his mother, Kathleen Luxon (née Turnbull), worked as a psychotherapist and counsellor.
+His father, Graham Luxon, worked for Johnson & Johnson as a sales executive.
+His mother, Kathleen Luxon (née Turnbull), was a receptionist but subsequently enrolled in a Diploma of Social Work the same year that Chris started at university.
+She eventually worked as a psychotherapist and counsellor.

+The family lived in Christchurch until Christopher was seven, when they moved to Howick in Auckland.
 After a year at Saint Kentigern College and another year at Howick College, the family returned to Christchurch and Luxon spent three years at Christchurch Boys' High School.
 While there, he won the prize for senior debating.
-He subsequently studied at the University of Canterbury from 1989 to 1992, gaining a Master of Commerce (Business Administration) degree.
+He studied at the University of Canterbury from 1989 to 1992, gaining a Master of Commerce (Business Administration) degree.

+He always wanted to be a businessman and said: "If you met me at 12 years old I'd be having window washing rounds, lawn mowing rounds and deck painting.
+I just loved it."
 During his high school and university years, Luxon worked part-time at McDonald's and as a porter at the Parkroyal Hotel.

 Business career

 Unilever

 Luxon worked for Unilever from 1993 to 2011, starting in Wellington as a management trainee for two years, leaving for Sydney in 1995.
 He worked his way up in the company, working in Sydney until 2000, in London from 2000 to 2003, and then Chicago from 2003 to 2008, becoming "Global Deodorants and Grooming Category" Director.
 In 2008 when Unilever restructured, he became president of the company's Canadian operations, based in Toronto.
+Altogether, he worked overseas for 16 years before returning to New Zealand.

 Air New Zealand

 Luxon joined Air New Zealand as group general manager in May 2011 and was named the chief executive officer on 19 June 2012, taking up the role at the end of that year.
 During his eight-year leadership, Air New Zealand profits grew to record levels.
 Important contributors to this were a booming tourism market; the company's decision to stop operating under-performing regional routes; and the cutting of hundreds of jobs.
 The company was named Australia's most trusted brand several times.

-In 2014, Luxon joined the board of Virgin Australia representing Air New Zealand, which was then a major shareholder.
+In 2014, Luxon joined the board of Virgin Australia representing Air NZ, which was then a major shareholder.
 In 2016, Air NZ decided it was no longer in its best interest to maintain a close connection with another airline so it sold its 25.9% stake in Virgin Australia.
 Luxon consequently left the Virgin board.

 Luxon resigned from Air NZ in 2019, and hinted at a possible career with the National Party.
+He was encouraged in this by his close friend, former Prime Minister John Key, who said Luxon would be a "world class candidate" for the National Party.